daidokoro/qaz/README.md

   -p, --profile string   configured aws profile (default "default")
       --version          print current/running version

-Use "qaz [command] --help" for more information about a command
+Use "qaz [command] --help" for more information about a command.

 ```